catalin-cretu/php-chat-app/README.md

 # php-chat-app
-Super simple chat app, written in PHP.
+Super simple RESTful API for a chat app, written in PHP.

 ## Tools
 - PHP 7+
 - composer
+- bash (for scripts)

 ## Scripts
 - `build`